radiantearth/mlhub_model_template/README.md

 {{

-:pushpin: Model developers: do not commit training data to the data folder on this repo, this is only a placeholder to run the model locally for inferencing.
+:pushpin: Model developer: do not commit training data to the data folder on this repo, this is only a placeholder to run the model locally for inferencing.

 }}